 History & Overview

 A series of exciting milestones led to the creation of Sylvester.
-In fact, the cancer center’s rich history dates back to 1973, when it was known as the Comprehensive Cancer Center for the State of Florida.
+The cancer center’s rich history dates back to 1973, when it was known as the Comprehensive Cancer Center for the State of Florida.
 One year later, the first Cancer Control Research Program for the State of Florida was initiated at the cancer center by Dr. Jack Healey.

 The Regional Cancer Information Service office, funded by the National Cancer Institute, was established at Sylvester in 1976.
 The Cancer Information Service was the foremost source of cancer information for patients, their families, the general public, and health professionals in Florida, Puerto Rico, and the U.S. Virgin Islands.